-They’re not just customers, employees, or event attendees—people across the world use SurveyMonkey to give feedback on anything you can imagine.
+They’re not just customers, employees, market researchers, or event attendees—people across the world use SurveyMonkey to give feedback on anything you can imagine.
 We ask just a tiny fraction of those people for their opinion on important issues, and get unprecedented access to a sample of the U.S. population.

-That access lets us poll the American public for their views on important current events, while our team of expert survey scientists make sure it matches the U.S. population at large.
+That access lets us poll the American public for their views on important current events, while our team of expert survey scientists make sure the sampling of individual units matches the U.S. population at large.

 How does SurveyMonkey get its data?
 We’ll take you through it, step by step.

 1 3 million people take surveys on SurveyMonkey’s platform each day.

 2 A random selection of those people are invited to participate in a survey.

-3 After they’ve taken the survey, we filter out people who didn’t complete it.
+3 After they’ve taken the survey, we filter out people who didn’t complete it (nonresponses).

-4 Our survey scientists carefully adjust the data so that it’s representative of the population.
+4 Our survey scientists carefully adjust the data so that it’s representative of the sample population.

 5 What does that mean?
-When some groups in our sample don’t exactly match the larger population, we use advanced statistics to balance them.
+When groups in our sample don’t exactly match the larger population, we use advanced statistical inferences to balance them.

 6 Now we start looking at the results.
 We aggregate and compile responses to provide an easy-to-understand snapshot of what people are thinking.